streamnative/function-mesh-website/versioned_docs/version-0.1.6/install-function-mesh.md

 > - The Function Mesh Worker service cannot manage the FunctionMesh CRD.
 > - You need to configure the `clusterName`, `inputTypeClassName`, `outputTypeClassName` parameters through the `custom-runtime-options` option when creating or updating Pulsar Functions or connectors.
 > - You need to manually manage the [`ConfigMap`](/functions/function-crd.md#cluster-location), such as the Pulsar service URL.
-> - The Function Mesh Worker service does not support configuring authentication parameters.

 To start Function Mesh Worker service, follow these steps.